The Neighborhood Storefronts project

 UPDATES

-This spring and summer, the CRA will be partnering with Nicola Williams and the Williams Agency to curate a series of activation and engagement events at the CRA’s newly acquired space at 1175 Cambridge Street in Inman Square.
+This spring and summer, the CRA partnered with Nicola Williams and the Williams Agency to curate a series of activation and engagement events at the CRA’s newly acquired space at 1175 Cambridge Street in Inman Square.
 These events will provide activities for all while providing an opportunity to provide feedback for the future retail uses, design, and accessibility for the future development of 1175 Cambridge Street as the first retail space to be developed as part of the CRA’s Neighborhood Storefronts Project.

-Events
+Upcoming Events

 Want to offer a community activity, participate as an artist or volunteer?
 Complete this Community Engagement Application- https://forms.gle/qpiFWx3JGctmxdgp9